microsoft/onnxruntime/docs/Memory_Optimizer.md

-# Memory Optimizer For ONNX Runtime Training
+# Memory Optimizer for ONNX Runtime Training

 ## Introduction

 ONNX Runtime Training provides a capability trading node/subgraph recomputations for better memory efficiency.
-Specifically, a pre-defined recompute op list is defined, with which memory optimizer graph transformations will iterate the graph to find all eligible subgraphs to recompute.
+Specifically, a list of recomputable operators is pre-defined, with which memory optimizer graph transformer will iterate the graph to find all recomputable subgraph candidates.

 When training with ORTModule, by default, the graph transformer will scan the execution graph to find all eligible subgraphs to recompute, along with sizes that can save.
 Users can pick up some of the subgraphs to enable them by environment variables.